icylace/CursorRuler/README.md

 Another way of getting the path of the packages folder is to open up Sublime Text's Python console by pressing `Ctrl+``` (backtick) and then typing `sublime.packages_path()` in it's input field and then pressing enter.

+## Usage

+Having the plugin enabled is all that's required to start seeing your cursors have rulers track them.

+### Available Commands

+`CursorRuler: Toggle Enabled/Disabled` - Turns CursorRuler off if it's on and vice versa.

+`CursorRuler: Wrap Lines` - Does proper line wrapping.
+For details look [here][issue 3].

 ## Settings

+The default settings file may be accessed through the menu by going to `Preferences` -> `Package Settings` -> `CursorRuler` -> `Settings – Default`.
+The `Settings – User` option may be used to either open up the custom user-specific settings file or to create it if it doesn't exist yet.

 The following settings are available.
 They are shown here with their default values.